-Understanding (selections)

-Fisher "The Mathematics of a Lady Tasting Tea"
+Bacon Novum Organum (selections) Fisher "The Mathematics of a Lady Tasting Tea" Laplace Philosophical Essay on Probabilities (selections)

 SCI 401 Science and Philosophy: Relativity and Cosmology (3 credits)

 This semester will serve as an integrating capstone to the junior scientific reasoning courses.
 In modern science, deduction and induction come together, as we see that the most implausible predictions of mathematically formulated theories demand the most extensive confirmation from experience.
 This synthesis of deductive and inductive reasoning will be illustrated through a consideration of Einstein's theory of relativity, the available experimental evidence for its seemingly incredible predictions, and some of its cosmological implications.
 Throughout, we will return regularly to philosophical questions about the nature of scientific theories and explanation.